wq/wq.app/packages/leaflet/README.md

 ## Overlay Components

-See [@wq/map's overlay components][map-overlays] for more info.  @wq/leaflet implements the default `geojson`, `empty`, and `group` layer types.  @wq/leaflet/mapserv also provides a few additional overlay types from [esri-leaflet] and [leaflet.wms]
+See [overlay components][overlays] for more info.  @wq/leaflet implements the default `geojson`, `empty`, and `group` layer types.  @wq/leaflet/mapserv also provides a few additional overlay types from [esri-leaflet] and [leaflet.wms]

 config name | component | details
 --|--|--
 geojson | [Geojson] | GeoJSON overlay.
 If a URL is provided it will be retrieved and loaded empty | Empty | Non-rendered layer that essentially is just to provide a toggle-able entry in the legend.
-(Typically used with a custom component somewhere else in the tree that calls [`useMapState()`][map-hooks] and renders accordingly) group | Group | Treats a group of related layers as a single overlay.
+(Typically used with a custom component somewhere else in the tree that calls [`useMapState()`][useMapState] and renders accordingly) group | Group | Treats a group of related layers as a single overlay.
 The configuration for the group should specify a `layers` array containing one or more overlay configurations. esri-dynamic* | [EsriDynamic] | Renders custom [Esri dynamic][esri-leaflet] (non-tiled) map imagery esri-feature*  | [EsriFeature] | Renders custom [Esri feature][esri-leaflet] vectors